![]() ![]() Choose another writer in this calendar:

 pornography and partly because the district around Emmet Street is

 famous for another reason. " (Confessions of An Irish Rebel by Brendan Behan, Arrow Books, 1991, p.
 242) Like Dylan Thomas, a Welsh poet, Behan was lionized to death in the United States.
 A lifelong battle with alcoholism ended Behan's career at Meath Hospital, Dublin, on March 20, in 1964, at the age of 41.
 "Bless you Sister.
 May all your sons be bishops," were the last words he reportedly said to the nurse taking his pulse.
 (Last Words of Notable People: Final Words of More than 3500 Noteworthy People Throughout History, compiled by William B. Brahms, 2012, p.
 55) Richard's Cork Leg was left unfinished, but a completed version was staged by Alan Simpson at the Peacock Theatre in 1972.
 The Catacombs, a fragment of a novel, was published in After the Wake (1981).
 Behan's works have been translated into several languages, among them Stücke fürs Theater (1962) by Heinrich Böll.
-For further reading: Beckett and Behan by A. Simpson (1962); My Brother Behan by D. Behan (1964); The World of Brendan Behan, ed. by Sean McCann (1965); Brendan Behan by R. Jeffs (1965); Brendan Behan by T.E.
-Boyle (1969); Brendan by U. O'Connor (1970); The Major Works of Breandan Behan by P. Gerdes (1973); Brendan Behan by R. Porter (1973); My life with Brendan by Beatrice Brendan (1974): 'Behan, Brendan (Francis,' in World Authors 1950-1975, edited by John Wakeman (1975); The Writings of Brendan Behan by C. Kearney (1977); With Brendan Behan by P. Arthurs (1981); Sayings of Brendan Behan (1997, paperback); Brendan Behan: A Life by Michael O'Sullivan (1999); The Crazy Life of Brendan Behan:The Rise and Fall of Dublin's Laughing Boy by By Frank Gray (2010); City of Writers: from Behan to Wilde, the Lives and Homes of Dublin Authors by Brendan Lynch (2013); Behan in the USA: the Rise and Fall of the Most Famous Irishman in New York by Dave Hannigan (2014); The Men Who Stare at Hens: Great Irish Eccentrics, from W.B.
+For further reading: Beckett and Behan, and a Theatre in Dublin by Alan Simpson (1962); My Brother Behan by Dominic Behan (1964); The World of Brendan Behan, edited by Sean McCann (1965); Brendan Behan: Man and Showman by Rae Jeffs (1965); Brendan Behan by Ted Eugene Boyle (1969); Brendan by Ulick O'Connor (1970); The Major Works of Breandan Behan by Peter René Gerdes (1973); Brendan Behan by Raymond J. Porter (1973); My Life with Brendan by Beatrice Brendan (1974): 'Behan, Brendan (Francis),' in World Authors 1950-1975, edited by John Wakeman (1975); The Writings of Brendan Behan by Colbert Kearney (1977); With Brendan Behan by Peter Arthurs (1981); Sayings of Brendan Behan (1997, paperback); Brendan Behan: A Life by Michael O'Sullivan (1999); The Crazy Life of Brendan Behan:The Rise and Fall of Dublin's Laughing Boy by By Frank Gray (2010); City of Writers: from Behan to Wilde, the Lives and Homes of Dublin Authors by Brendan Lynch (2013); Behan in the USA: The Rise and Fall of the Most Famous Irishman in New York by Dave Hannigan (2014); The Men Who Stare at Hens: Great Irish Eccentrics, from W.B.
 Yeats to Brendan Behan by Simon Leyland (2019) - See other writers born in Dublin: William Butler Yeats, James Joyce, Samuel Beckett.
 Note: St Brendan (484-577), an abbot and traveler, founded monasteries in Ireland and Scotland.
 The Latin Navigation of St Brendan (c.1050) depicts his legendary voyage to Hebrides and the Northern Isles, or even Iceland.
 Selected works:

 |